Cutaneous squamous-cell carcinoma: Causes

 Cutaneous squamous-cell carcinoma is the second-most common cancer of the skin (after basal-cell carcinoma, but more common than melanoma).
-It usually occurs in areas exposed to the sun.
+It usually occurs in areas exposed to the sun with the majority of cSCC cases being located on exposed skin and often the result of ultraviolet exposure. cSCC represents about 20% of the non-melanoma skin cancers; 80-90% of cSCCs with metastatic potential are located on the head and neck.
+Squamous-cell cancers of the lip and ears also have high rates of local recurrence and distant metastasis.

 Sunlight exposure and immunosuppression are risk factors for SCC of the skin, with chronic sun exposure being the strongest environmental risk factor.

+Age is also an important risk factor in the development of SCC of the skin.
+The risk of SCC is 5 to 10 times higher in those older than 75 as compared to those younger than 55 years old.
+Those with fairer skin types (who tend to sunburn more easily) are also at increased risk of SCC.

-There is a risk of metastasis starting more than 10 years after diagnosable appearance of squamous-cell carcinoma.
-The risk is low, though much higher than with basal-cell carcinoma.
-Squamous-cell cancers of the lip and ears have high rates of local recurrence and distant metastasis.
-In a recent study, it has also been shown that the deletion or severe down-regulation of a gene titled Tpl2 (tumor progression locus 2) may be involved in the progression of normal keratinocytes into becoming squamous-cell carcinoma.
+The deletion or severe down-regulation of the Tpl2 (tumor progression locus 2) gene may be involved in the progression of normal keratinocytes into becoming squamous-cell carcinoma.

-cSCC represents about 20% of the non-melanoma skin cancers; 80-90% of cSCCs with metastatic potential are located on the head and neck.

 Tobacco smoking also increases the risk for cutaneous squamous-cell carcinoma.

-The vast majority of cSCC cases are located on exposed skin and are often the result of ultraviolet exposure. cSCC usually occurs on portions of the body commonly exposed to the sun; the face, ears, neck, hands, or arms.
-The primary sign is a growing bump that may have a rough, scaly surface and flat, reddish patches.